Mary Concepta Lynch

 Mary Concepta Lynch (1874 – 1939), was an Irish nun and skilled artist, illuminator, and calligrapher, who spent 16 years ornately decorating the Celtic design in the Oratory of the Sacred Heart at St. Mary's Dominican Convent in Dún Laoghaire, County Dublin, Ireland.

 Early life and family

 Known familiarly as "Lily", Bridget Mary Lynch was born in Booterstown, Dublin, to Thomas Joseph Lynch a renowned Dublin illumination artist with studios in the city centre, who was known as the King of Celtic Art in the 1880s.
 Eldest of five, she was his only child to survive infancy.
 His business specialised in high quality illuminated addresses and he trained her in his trade.
 Following his death from tuberculosis on 17 August 1887 she was named his sole beneficiary aged 12.

 Although very young, with the support of her father's sisters, Lily worked to keep his studio going and undertook artistic commissions.
-Her mother, Anne Marie (née Burke), had no dealings with the business or estate and died two years later leaving Lynch an orphan.
+Her mother, Anne Marie (née Burke), had no dealings with the business or estate and died two years after Thomas, leaving Lynch an orphan.